MicahElliott/flowrist/README.md

 (`√` is _compose_, `◊` is _magic_, `ŋ` is `nh` _adaptive_, `¢` is `Ctrl-c`,
 `j` (`cd`) and `z` (`gk`) are combos, and all of these are optional)

-It's really designed to be used with a reverse-symmetric-stagger keyboard (to make the SFB overlaps easier) as:
+It's originally designed to be used optimally with a reverse-symmetric-stagger keyboard (to make the SFB overlaps easier) as:

 ```
 \ ` √ b f p x  \    /  y w o u ' /